ToX82/logHappens/README.md

 ##### How do I add a log file to be tracked?

 LogHappens 2.x made it much simpler to add tracking for a new file.
-Just add a new record in your config.php file, and set the values according to your preferences.
+Just add a new record in your config.json file, and set the values according to your preferences.
 Something like this

-    'apache' => [
-        'icon' => 'logos:apache', // Your desired icon for this entry.
-LogHappens uses https://iconify.design/ for icons 'color' => '#104B73', // The icon's color
-        'title' => 'Apache error', // The log file's title 'file' => '/var/log/apache2/error.log', // The log file's path "parser" => "apache24" // The parser (currently supported parsers are: apache2.4, cakephp3.x, codeigniter)
-    ],
+    "apache": {
+        "icon": "logos:apache",
+        "color": "#104B73",
+        "title": "Apache error",
+        "file": "/var/log/apache2/error.log",
+        "parser": "apache24"
+    }

 ##### Can I share a new parser file?